 Day 05: “Artists of a Dead World” by Autumn Rain.

 The connection tunnels of an underground city system have been shut without further notice, causing all the inhabitants to be disconnected from each other.
-Sure, they can still see and talk to each other through the bars, but of course that is not the same.
-So what is left to do for you?
-Meet the “Artists of a Dead World”, look into the singing abyss, let the green layer overcome you and become a prisoner of the mysterious Duke.
+They can still see and talk to each other through the bars, but that is not quite the same.
+However, feel invited to meet the “Artists of a Dead World”, look into the singing abyss, let the green layer overcome you and become a prisoner of the mysterious Duke.

 How would you spend your last minutes before the whole world collapses thanks to a nuclear winter?
 In “Six & Six”, fishing is the correct answer.
 Enjoy the silence and let the freezing cold slowly take full control of your mortal vessel, while you cast your fishing rod.
 Afterwards, you should immediately cook and devour your last prey, as each of your last meals slightly expands your lifetime.
 Nonetheless, you cannot escape your end.